The Best Video Camera for YouTube & Vlogging

 Accessories to Elevate Your YouTube Game

-Merely having a great camera won’t cut it.
+Having a great camera alone won’t suffice.
 If you want to bring your YouTube videos up to the next level, you must do more than that.
 You should buy these accessories:

 Tripods and Gimbals: Steady Does It

 Nothing screams amateur video more loudly than shaky footage.
-A tripod is required to keep your shots steady while standing still, whereas, for moving shots, a gimbal can give them that smooth, professional look.
+A tripod is required to keep your shots steady while standing still, whereas a gimbal can give moving shots a smooth, professional look.

 External Microphones: Sound Matters

 Although most modern cameras have decent on-board microphones, nothing beats an external microphone for video audio quality.
-Consider getting a shotgun mic or a Lavalier mic for interviews and vlogs for general use.
+Consider getting a shotgun mic or a Lavalier mic for interviews and vlogs, as well as for general use.

 Lighting: Shine Bright